 Whether in the summer or during the semester, the Department of Classical Studies offers scholarships that support study and travel abroad.

-Classical Studies majors have visited museums in Crete and mainland Greece to examine representations of humans in a variety of artistic forms.
+Classical Civilization majors have visited museums in Crete and mainland Greece to examine representations of humans in a variety of artistic forms.
 They have excavated some of the planet's oldest hominid remains at Olduvai Gorge in Tanzania, walked through the ancient forum in Rome with the prestigious ICCS program, and participated in the College Year in Athens program, among other experiences.

-The College of Arts + Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
+The College of Arts and Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
 Learn more about study abroad opportunities and locations through conversation with Classical Studies faculty, your academic advisor, and through the Office of Overseas Study.

 Here are some groups of interest to Classical Studies majors:

 - Anthropology Association Undergraduate spreads awareness of Anthropology throughout the Indiana University community

 - Art History Association promotes a strong academic environment and cultivates a sense of community among students through art

 - Art Museum Student Association encourages and creates opportunities for student involvement with the IU Art Museum

 - Eta Sigma Phi is a national honorary collegiate society for students of Latin and/or Greek